Torsion-Audio/Scyclone/README.md

 This project is subject to multiple licenses.
 The primary license for the entire project is the GNU General Public License version 3 (GPLv3), which is the most restrictive of all the licenses applied herein.
  - The Granular Delay module located at ```modules/RnboExport/``` is licensed under the [GPLv3](https://support.cycling74.com/hc/en-us/articles/10730637742483-RNBO-Export-Licensing-FAQ)
  - All pretrained onnx models located at ```assets/models/``` are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://github.com/acids-ircam/RAVE/blob/master/LICENSE)
- - sampleratelib in `libsamplerate-0.2.2-win64/` is licensed under BSD-2-Clause.
+ - libsamplerate is licensed under BSD-2-Clause.
  - All other code within this project is licensed under the MIT License.